dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

 3+|green|R+(D+)=3
 4-|white|R-(D-)=4

-Once the promux pm6rtd powered and connected, make a simple RTU test with [modbus doctor](http://www.kscada.com/modbusdoctor.html).
-Even without any sensor, you can check the serial.
-It should be on register 0
+Once the promux **PM6RTD** powered and connected, make a simple RTU test with [modbus doctor](http://www.kscada.com/modbusdoctor.html).
+Even without any sensor, you can check the serial on register 0.
+It should be something like 96D (upper byte = software version, here 9, lower byte always = 109 ie 6D)

 ## Using thermocouple (Seebeck effect)